 UCC Campus Accommodation has responsibility for UCC-managed accommodation for students, all within easy walking distance of the main campus and all providing Internet access free of charge.
 Three complexes are available to first year students: Victoria Lodge, Victoria Mills and Castlewhite Apartments.
 Prices for campus accommodation for the academic year (Sept-May) range from €3,042 to €5,856 (prices are subject to change).
 Campus Accommodation normally seeks deposits from students in March of the year they intend to start first year.

-Applying for the Academic Year 2017/2018 couldn't be easier- it is fast, efficient and most importantly, fair.
-Applications will close on March 7th, 2017 and are open from February 7th, 2017.
+Applying for the Academic Year 2018/2019 couldn't be easier- it is fast, efficient and most importantly, fair.
+Online applications usually open in February of the year of entry.

 If you are looking for privately owned accommodation the UCC Accommodation website also provides a list of vacancies available in private house shares, owner occupied houses that provide meals, and owner occupied houses that are self-catering.
 Any vacancies that become available in privately owned complexes will also appear on this website.
 Students searching for accommodation can set up property alerts once they have registered with the website using the “My Studentpad” tab.